- Laidlaw Foundation

 I am an aspiring Clinical Psychologist, a second-year Psychology student at Tufts University, and a devotee of the arts.
 My interests consist of aiding in the destigmatization and reformation of mental health within Black and Brown communities.
 Another passion of mine is fighting for the prevention of child abuse as I continue to intern with Masskids, the Prevent Child Abuse chapter of Massachusetts.
 As a Laidlaw Scholar, my research coincides with my interests as I focus on how stereotypes, misrepresentation, and instances of erasure within the media impacts the socio-emotional and mental health of adolescents.
 The goal of this research is to further understand the problem then understand and navigate solutions.
 I hope to work with non-profits and other initiatives in the fight for mental health in underrepresented communities and would love to be contacted in support of these efforts.

-Hello, my name is Michael and I'm a second year biological and biomedical sciences student at Trinity College Dublin.
+Hello, my name is Michael and I'm a third year zoology student at Trinity College Dublin.

 My research will investigate factors contributing to the transmission of avian influenza to farmed poultry.
 I'm delighted to be a part of the Laidlaw community and am really excited to get in touch with many of you!
 I hope to specialise in zoology, and my current interests are in rewilding, phenological responses to environmental change and behavioural ecology.
 But really anything!

 Hi!
-My name is Bryley (she/her), and I am a first-year student at Columbia University from New York City.
-I plan on majoring in History, and I am deeply interested in memory, trauma, religion, and the preservation and adaptation of culture.
-As a Laidlaw Scholar, I will be researching cultural revival in post-genocide Cambodia with an eye towards education and Buddhist tradition.
+My name is Bryley (she/her), and I am a second-year student at Columbia University.
+I plan on majoring in History, and I am deeply interested in memory, religion, and the preservation and adaptation of culture.
+As a Laidlaw Scholar, I am researching Khmer Buddhist revival in post-genocide Cambodia, looking especially at how social, spiritual, and moral orders were and are intertwined in processes of reconstruction.

 Hello!
 I am a Lester B Pearson Scholar in my second year at UTM.
 I am majoring in Environmental Management and Geography and minoring in Environmental Policy and Law.
 Having grown up in the U.K., Pakistan, and Kenya, I have had the opportunity to work on various volunteering, afforestation, and educational projects which sparked my interest in sustainable development.
 I am particularly interested in learning about how to decolonize the ways in which we achieve environmental justice.
 This summer, I will be conducting research on how the post-colonial context of Sub-Saharan Africa has impacted the region’s ability to tackle climate change.